Jeffrey Dahmer Halloween costumes are hurtful to victims’ families, victim’s mother says

-(WFLA) — Shirley Hughes, mother of Tony Hughes, called out the use of murderer Jeffrey Dahmer’s image for Halloween costumes this year as being exploitative, according to a report by TMZ.
+(WFLA) — Shirley Hughes, the mother of one of murderer Jeffrey Dahmer’s victims, is calling out the use of Dahmer’s image for Halloween costumes this year as being exploitative, according to a report by TMZ.

-In an exclusive interview with the news outlet, Shirley Hughes said it was triggering to see people dress like the man who took her son away.
+In an interview with the outlet, Hughes said it was triggering to see people dress like the man who took her son, Tony Hughes, away.

 Authorities would not find out what happened to Hughes until they found a skull in Dahmer’s apartment that matched the victim’s dental records.

-Controversy over media depicting Dahmer’s life recently sparked back up this year following the release of the Netflix series detailing the murders.
-One of the episodes of the series even focuses on Tony Hughes and his deadly encounter with the man who would later be known as a monster.
+Controversy over media depictions of Dahmer’s life resurfaced this year following the release of a Netflix series detailing the murders.
+One of the episodes of the series even focuses on Tony Hughes and his deadly encounter with Dahmer.

-Part of the controversy surrounded the racial makeup of Dahmer’s victims, who were mostly Black or other minorities.
+Part of the controversy involves the races of Dahmer’s victims, who were mostly Black or other minorities.
 Critics of law enforcement have said that this racial imbalance contributed to Dahmer’s ability to carry out the murders for so long.

-In an interview with the Guardian, Shirley Hughes said it was difficult to talk about her son’s murder and did not see how people could make stories about the victims and their families.
+In an interview with the Guardian, Shirley Hughes said it was difficult to talk about her son’s murder and to see people make stories about the victims and their families.

 “I don’t see how they can use our names and put stuff out like that out there,” she told the Guardian.